tarwn/lessthandot-hugo/blogs/content/posts/2009-02-11-sql-server-2008-proximity-search-with-th.md

 Server: Msg 12008, Level 16, State 1, Line 1

-Table &#8216;zipcodes' does not have a clustered primary key as required by the spatial index.
+Table 'zipcodes' does not have a clustered primary key as required by the spatial index.
 Make sure that the primary key column exists on the table before creating a spatial index.

 sql
 ALTER TABLE zipcodes ADD